htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

 New Features:

+- Add support for Ubuntu 22.04 LTS (Jammy Jellyfish).
+  :jira:`1304`

-- The Windows installer now uses the localized name of the Users group so that it can be installed on non-english Windows platforms :jira:`1474`
+- The Windows installer now uses the localized name of the Users group so that it can be installed on non-english Windows platforms.
+  :jira:`1474`

 - HTCondor now includes a file transfer plugin that support ``stash://``